 DS (by his litigation friend, the London Borough of Brent) v MH [2018]

 Instructed to advise the claimant (‘DS’) by his P & A deputy, the London Borough of Brent, regarding a number of complex matters arising from a Will purportedly executed by DS appointing the defendant as sole executor and beneficiary of his estate.
-DS is paraplegic and has diagnoses of cerebral encephalomalacia and dementia.
-Multi-faceted case where advice was required as to (i) revocation of the Will on the grounds of undue influence (ii) invalidity due to DS lacking capacity at the date of execution (iii) revocation due to findings made (in parallel chancery proceedings) regarding the defendant.
-Case ongoing.
+DS was paraplegic and had diagnoses of cerebral encephalomalacia and dementia.
+Multi-faceted case where advice was required as to (i) revocation of the Will on the grounds of undue influence, (ii) invalidity due to DS lacking capacity at the date of execution (iii) revocation due to findings made (in parallel chancery proceedings) regarding the defendant.

-Instructed by the Official Solicitor on behalf of JDE for the case management of an application brought by JDE’s P & A deputy for declarations as to whether JDE had, or lacked the capacity to make the decision to marry, make a Will and enter into an ante-nuptial agreement.
-JDE had a number of disabilities, including an ABI as a consequence of being poisoned with insulin when a child.
-Case management addressed the necessity of expert capacity evidence, but also for the expert to address whether JDE should be informed of the extent of his multi-million compensation award.
+Instructed by the Official Solicitor (as litigation friend) on behalf of JDE for the case management of an application brought by JDE’s P & A deputy for declarations as to whether JDE had capacity to marry, make a Will, and enter into an ante-nuptial agreement.
+JDE had a number of disabilities, including an ABI as a consequence of being poisoned with insulin when he was a child.
+The case management addressed the necessity of expert evidence, but also for the expert to address whether JDE should be informed of the extent of his multi-million compensation award.

-Instructed by the Public Guardian in an application pursuant to section 22(2)(b) MCA 2005 regarding GH to determine (i) whether GH lacked capacity to revoke LPAs in 2017 (executed in 2015) (ii) whether LPAs executed in 2016 should now be revoked (iii) if all LPAs were revoked, whether a deputy should be appointed.
+Instructed by the Public Guardian in an application pursuant to section 22(2)(b) MCA 2005 regarding GH to determine (i) whether GH lacked capacity to revoke LPAs in 2017 (executed in 2015), (ii) whether LPAs executed in 2016 should now be revoked, (iii) if all LPAs were revoked, whether a deputy should be appointed.
 Submitted there was ample evidence that EG was not acting in GH’s best interests and that the continuing hostility between EG and CR was likely to impede the proper administration of GH’s estate which would be avoided by panel deputyship.
-Orders made as submitted.
+Orders made.

 MB [2017] EWCOP B27, HHJ Parry

-Instructed on behalf of MB by his professional litigation friend in a case of fluctuating capacity (in a s.21A challenge) where a number of expert psychiatrists were instructed to determine whether the mental capacity qualifying requirement was met.
+Instructed on behalf of MB by his professional litigation friend in a case of fluctuating capacity where a number of expert psychiatrists were instructed to determine whether the mental capacity qualifying requirement was met (per schedule 1A MCA 2005).
 The ultimate consensus of the medical experts was that MB had capacity and the standard authorisation was terminated.
 Please see here for the decision.

 Re Bristol NHS Trust v AB [2016] 1 EWCOP 67, Baker J